"They're at the Post" ... with me in the saddle ... come along for the ride?

 He asked what I was going to do when I wanted to stop as the horse reaches it’s cruising speed of 30 miles an hour.

-He explained that the horse is trained to explode out of the starting gate and I would not be prepared to defend myself from the shock.
+He explained that the horse is trained to explode out of the starting gate, and I would not be prepared to defend myself from the shock.
 “It’s like a rocket taking off”.
-He explained that some starts are so powerful, many jockeys have to twist the horse’s main around their free-hand just to survive the first 3 seconds of the ride.
+He explained that some starts are so powerful, many jockeys have to twist the horse’s mane around their free hand just to survive the first 3 seconds of the ride.

 Stopping?
 Well, that was a whole other thing.